-Tucked away in Southern Oregon’s serene Applegate Valley, Bill and Barbara Steele are accomplishing something that hasn’t yet been done in the wine world.
+Tucked away in Southern Oregon’s serene Applegate Valley, Bill and Barbara Steele have accomplished something that hasn’t yet been done in the wine world.
 As well as offering outstanding Rhône varietals such as Viognier, Marsanne, and deep reds like Syrahs and Grenache, their Cowhorn Vineyard and Garden tasting room has achieved the first ever Living Building Challenge™ Petal Certification in the wine industry.
 The Steeles first conversations around the project began nearly three years ago, and the final product was unveiled in the spring of 2017.

 What’s Living Building Challenge Certification Mean?